bamarco/onyx-sim/README.md

 :dat.view.sub/inputs       = data to be fed into q

-:dat.view.sub/alias        = dat-view-alias that fires during the subscription layer
+:dat.view.sub/alias        = dat-view-alias applied to both query and pull (should really be at end of subscription layer) dat-view-alias             = map of form: {alias-target-key alias-source-path}
+alias-target-key           = keyword which will be assoc'd into the current segment alias-source-path          = get-in style vector which contains the value you wish to assoc

+:dat.view.sub/row-base     = the base entity for each row of a query

+:dat.view.sub/row-alias    = dat-view-alias applied to each row of a query

-:dat.view/represent        = keyword selecting which dat.view component function should be applied to this segment
+:dat.view.rep/handler      = keyword selecting which dat.view representation function should be applied to this segment

-:dat.view/style            = inline css in clojure map format

-:dat.view/component        = reagent vector intended to be displayed.
+:dat.view.rep/component    = reagent vector intended to be displayed.
 This is not pure data, but an actual reagent component.

+:dat.view.rep/style         = inline css in clojure map format

+:dat.view.rep/label         = string used by some components

+:dat.view.rep/direction     = direction for box layout component

 :dat.view.event/handler    = keyword selecting the event handler to use for this segment